 Panio: It’s true.
 I have young children.
 A few days ago, on a school day, they said, “Dad, can we have pancakes for breakfast?”
 I almost laughed at them.
 Like, are you crazy?
 I’m not going to make you pancakes.
 It’s like they asked me to make them a bearnaise sauce.
 No, you have a bowl of cereal or some oatmeal.
 You eat it in seven minutes and then you get to school.
-Which is sad and a little crazy, because there’s no real reason why breakfast has to be a culinary wasteland.
+Which is sad, because there’s no real reason why breakfast has to be a culinary wasteland.

 Sophie: Well that’s just kind of the pace of a weekday morning in the home.
 Families, especially with young kids—if I can get both socks on their feet and pack lunch in their backpacks, that is a victory.
 Tossing in a granola bar is like woo hoo, my child is not going to starve.